The Dollars and $ense of Smart Growth

 Why Plan?
 Communities sometimes struggle with the task of planning, from developing a vision to implementing a plan for the future.
 So why plan?
 This panel will lead a discussion about the real benefits of planning - economic, social and community.
 Panelists: Jane Lafleur, Friends of Midcoast Maine; Ben Sprague, Bangor City Council; Chief Brenda Commander, Houlton Band of Maliseets

 Historic Rehabilitation Tax Credit: A New England Perspective An advanced look at this incentive and its use across New England, in light of recent legislative changes in Maine.
-Panelists: John Grofuernor, NE Collaborative Architects; Dan Kolodner, Klein Hornig LLP; Christine Beard, Tremont Preservation Services; Laura Vowell, U.S. Bancorp Community Development Corporation
+Panelists: John Grosvenor, Northeast Collaborative Architects; Dan Kolodner, Klein Hornig LLP; Christine Beard, Tremont Preservation Services; Laura Vowell, U.S. Bancorp Community Development Corporation

 Regional Land Use Approaches – Are they effective in Maine?
 What have we learned?
-What are the lessons learned for Maine communities from federal, state and philanthropic support to regional planning throughout Maine?
+What are the lessons learned for Maine communities from federal and state regional planning efforts throughout Maine?
 Speakers will describe how regional collaborations can help our communities to be efficient, innovative and resilient in the face of change.
 Panelists: Judy East, WCCOG; Rebecca Schaffner, Sustain Southern Maine; Nick Livesay, LUPC; Tom Rumpf, The Nature Conservancy in Maine; Tora Johnson, University of Maine at Machias GIS Service Center

 Mark Tuesday, October 21st on your calendar and we'll see you in Augusta.